maltenz/maltenz-website/src/content/projects/mui-best-practices.md

 ---
-title: "Material-UI Best Practices"
+title: Material-UI Best Practices
-description: "Essential tips and patterns for building beautiful, accessible interfaces with Material-UI and React."
+description: Essential tips and patterns for building beautiful, accessible interfaces with Material-UI and React.
+tags:
+  - mui
+  - material-ui
+  - react
+  - design systems
 publishDate: 2025-07-15
-tags: ["mui", "material-ui", "react", "design systems"]
 ---
 Material-UI provides a comprehensive set of React components that implement Google's Material Design system.
 Here are some best practices for getting the most out of MUI.

 ## Theme Customization